SPARC-FAIR-Codeathon/QuiltedTutorials/README.md

 The tutorial is contained in a Jupyter Notebook and requires JupyterLab to run.
 #### **If you are familiar with JupyterLab**
 Open JupyterLab and navigate to the _SPARC-tutorial_ folder.
-Open the SPARC-tutorial.ipynb file and follow the tutorial.
+Select the tutorial you want to try and enter the corresponding folder.
+Open the ***SPARC-tutorial.ipynb*** file to begin.
+You can see which folder corresponds to which tutorial by checking out the available tutorials [here](#Quilted-Tutorials).

 #### **If you are not familiar with JupyterLab**
 Not sure if JupyterLab is installed on your machine?
 No worries, we've got you covered!
 Check out if it is installed on your machine using this command in a terminal: